ImLemni/ada-epfl/docs/index.md

 ### Initial data

 We used the Amazon dataset, especially reviews and metadata for books and Movies_and_TV categories.
-On one side we have reviews, containing for example the grade(refered as "overall" in the following), the review content and the user idea, on the other hand we have the metadata for a product with the title, the price or the description.
+On one hand we have reviews, containing for example the grade(referred as "overall" in the following), the review content and the user idea, on the other hand we have the metadata for a product with the title, the price or the description.

 #### Books